swipoo/entry-task/README.md

 ##### Notes/Hints:

-> You should be able to understand which fileds you need checking our documentation and understading what does each endpoint needs.
+> You should be able to understand which fields you need checking our documentation and understanding what does each endpoint needs.

 > You can use the technology you feel more confortable with, but we recommend React.